Analyzing Differentiable Fuzzy Logic Operators: Differentiable Fuzzy Logics

 \subsection{Relaxing Quantifiers}

-For infinite domains, or for domains that are so large that we cannot compute the full semantics of the $\forall$ quantifier, we can choose to sample a batch of $\batch$ objects from $\objects$ to approximate the computation of the valuation.
+For infinite domains, or for domains that are so large that we cannot compute the full semantics of the $\forall$ and $\exists$ quantifiers, we can choose to sample a batch $\batch$ of objects from $\objects$ to approximate the computation of the valuation.
 This can be done by replacing Equation \ref{eq:rlaggr} with

-An obvious way would be to sample from the domain distribution $p$, if is available.
-It is commonly assumed in Machine Learning \cite{goodfellow2016deep}(p.109) that a dataset $\dataset$ contains independent samples from the domain distribution $p$ and thus using such samples approximates sampling from $p$.
-Unfortunately, by relaxing quantifiers in this way we lose soundness of the logic.
+Choosing the batch of objects can be done in several ways.
+One approach would be to sample from a real-world distribution over the domain of discourse $\objects$, if available.
+For example, the domain of discourse might be the natural images, and the real-world distribution would be the distribution over natural images.
+A more common approach is to assume access to a dataset $\dataset$ of independent samples from such a distribution \cite{goodfellow2016deep}(p.109) and to choose minibatches from this dataset.
+Note that by relaxing quantifiers using sampling we lose the soundness of our computation, as different batches will have different truth values for the formulas.